Neuroscience: Translational research

 Recently, the boundaries between various specialties have blurred, as they are all influenced by basic research in neuroscience.
 For example, brain imaging enables objective biological insight into mental illnesses, which can lead to faster diagnosis, more accurate prognosis, and improved monitoring of patient progress over time.

 Integrative neuroscience describes the effort to combine models and information from multiple levels of research to develop a coherent model of the nervous system.
 For example, brain imaging coupled with physiological numerical models and theories of fundamental mechanisms may shed light on psychiatric disorders.

 Another important area of translational research is brain–computer interfaces (BCIs), or machines that are able to communicate and influence the brain.
 They are currently being researched for their potential to repair neural systems and restore certain cognitive functions.
-However, some ethical considerations have to be dealt with before they are accepted.
+Translational BCI research is supported by specialized neurotechnology platforms that enable high-resolution neural signal acquisition, real-time processing, and experimental validation in clinical and laboratory settings.
+Such platforms are developed by academic groups as well as industry partners, including systems produced by g.tec medical engineering GmbH.

 Major branches

 Modern neuroscience education and research activities can be very roughly categorized into the following major branches, based on the subject and scale of the system in examination as well as distinct experimental or curricular approaches.
 Individual neuroscientists, however, often work on questions that span several distinct subfields.